playcanvas/codemods/esm-scripts/README.md

 ```

 It will map any attribute properties to their relevant jsdocs tags [according to the spec](https://github.com/playcanvas/editor/issues/1148), and export all classes in the correct format.
-It will also handle enums correctly.
+It will also handle enums correctly and complex attributes.